byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 I climbed my first three fourteeners this summer: Grays Peak, Torries Peak, and Mount Bierstadt.
-Though I've lived in Colorado my entire life, my time in the mountains previously has been mostly high mountain lakes or scenic trails not involving a summit.
-Previously, I've gone to the mountains to be alone with my thoughts in nature.
-However, my roommate Jose has been getting into fourteeners and was gracious enough to invite me to several!
-I found them to be a fun way to experience the mountains, albeit for completely different reasons than the sort of outdoorsmanship I am used to.
-Climbing a fourteener feels like a social event where everyone has the same goal and is encouraging each other to get there.
+Though I've lived in Colorado my entire life, my time in the mountains has previously been limited to high mountain lakes or scenic trails not involving a summit.
+Before, I went to the mountains to be alone with my thoughts in nature.
+However, my roommate, Jose, has been getting into fourteeners and was gracious enough to invite me to several!
+I found them to be a fun way to experience the mountains, albeit for completely different reasons than the sort of outdoorsmanship I am accustomed to.
+Climbing a fourteener feels like a social event where everyone has the same goal and is encouraging each other to achieve it.
 That said, the three mountains I summited are probably the three most crowded in Colorado, so I don't know what the experience is like at lower-traffic mountains.

 Overall, I enjoyed trying this new form of getting outdoors, but I think I prefer the other way better.
 There's nothing quite like finding a remote lake